Aloha Lani

 Multiple penthouse remarks clearly describe an 'in-unit washer/dryer', confirming that at least one unit in Aloha Lani has its own laundry.
 MLS inclusions (2/20 listings with washer/dryer) support that this is not just a checkbox error.
 Buyers seeking buildings where some units have in-unit laundry would reasonably consider this building.

-Strong evidence the building has shared laundry: 15 of 20 current MLS listings include the COMLAU amenity and many public remarks explicitly state phrases like “community laundry”, “coin-operated laundry center”, and “very large community laundry with 28 machines.”
-Mentions appear across multiple listings/agents (not limited to a single copy-paste), so confidence is high that the building provides shared/community laundry facilities.
+Strong evidence the building has shared laundry: 16 of 20 current MLS listings include the COMLAU amenity and numerous remarks explicitly state phrases like 'community laundry', 'coin-operated laundry center', 'common laundry area', and 'very large community laundry with 28 machines'.
+These mentions appear across multiple listings and agents, consistently confirming on-site shared laundry facilities.

 Clear corroboration across listings: roughly 17 of 20 MLS records indicate covered/garage parking and many remarks use phrases like 'covered parking stall', 'covered, deeded parking', and 'covered/secured parking' near elevators, supporting that the building offers covered parking.